Merchant payment services simplified

 Merchant payment services options

-The basics of merchant services are simple enough – you sign up with a merchant payment provider so that you can accept credit cards, debit cards and other forms of payment from your customers (and receive payment yourself for all of those payments).
+The basics of merchant processing are simple enough – you sign up with a merchant payment provider so that you can accept credit cards, debit cards and other forms of payment from your customers (and receive payment yourself for all of those payments).
 The payment processor collects fees from your transactions, and deposits the rest in your business bank account.
 However, there's more than one road to accepting payments.
 Below, we outline several different types of accounts that you might consider, each with their own specialty.
 By choosing the option that best fits your business, you will be able to:

 - Save money